 But the farmer kept thinking all night long.
 He woke up at dawn, dug up the jar and put it on his cart.
 He woke up his wife up and said:

 They rode their cart to the city.
 He left his wife in the cart and went to bury the jar in another place.
-But first, he took one coin out of it.
+But first, he took one coin out of the jar.

 The farmer took his wife to a nice restaurant.
 He gave the waiter that coin and asked the him to bring them the best food they had.

-They brought them food they had never heard of and wine of the best quality.
+They were served food they had never heard of and wine of the best quality.
 The farmer’s wife ate and drank her fill, then he said to her, “Let’s go home now.”

-Before they returned to the cart to go home, took a piece of bread from the table and placed it in a bag .
-They mounted the cart and started their way back home.
+Before they returned to the cart to go home, he took a piece of bread from the table and hid it in a bag .
+Then they mounted the cart and started on their way back home.

-His wife started falling asleep to the gentle rocking of the cart.
+His wife soon fell asleep to the gentle rocking of the cart.
 While she was asleep, the man tore that piece of bread into small pieces.
-She slept for about a quarter of an hour.
-Then, he started throwing those bits of bread on her face.
+He let her sleep for about a quarter of an hour.
+Then, he started throwing those bits of bread onto her face.
 She woke up, startled.
-She found pieces of bread on her face, but soon fell back to sleep.
+She found pieces of bread on her face, but soon she fell back to sleep.
 He threw another piece; she woke up and said:

 “What was that?”